 At the airport, a minivan met us and took us to the Paradise Sandy Beach hotel.
 A billboard was at the hotel door welcoming us (our names were there).
 We got our double rooms, and everything was perfect.
 Driving through the island had taken our fears away.
 Yes, we saw the sweeping and some broken hovels, but mainly everyday life just continued.

 Our hotel was in a village called Tanjung Bungah.
 Tanjung Bungah is one of the suburbs of Georgetown, the capital of Penang.
 It was known as a fishing village, but now it’s populated by many commuters from Georgetown and people who work in the hotels along the beach.

 Our first experience with Penang food was just fabulous.
-The secret of Penang cuisine lies not in the elaborate preparation techniques but in the use of fresh ingredients produced locally.
-You can try a vast array of Asian cuisines in a very small area, with numerous Indian, Chinese, Malay, and Thai restaurants.
+The secret of Penang cuisine lies not in the elaborate preparation techniques but the use of fresh ingredients produced locally.
+You can try a vast array of Asian cuisines in a minimal area, with numerous Indian, Chinese, Malay, and Thai restaurants.
 Penang Laksa is a fish soup with a sour taste from tamarind paste; it is served with special white Laksa noodles.

 The Beach, Temples, and new experience with Penang Food